UBC-MDS/contraceptive_method_predictor/README.md

 # Contraceptive Method Predictor

--   Author: Christopher Alexander
--   Contributors: Yik Hong Chan, Abhiket Gaurav, Valli A
+-   Authors: Christopher Alexander, Yik Hong Chan, Abhiket Gaurav, Valli A

 A data analysis project to predict the contraceptive method choice of a woman based on her demographic and socio-economic characteristics.